-Using Chicago’s Lakefront Trail, it’s easily possible to stop along the route and view the Monet paintings at The Art Institute or take a picture with The Bean at Millennium Park.
+Using Chicago’s Lakefront Trail, it’s possible to stop along the route and view the Monet paintings at The Art Institute or take a picture with The Bean at Millennium Park.

-Seeing Chicago's architectural beauty from the decks of a river cruiser is a must for both locals and visitors.
+Seeing Chicago's architectural stunners from the decks of a river cruiser is a must for both locals and visitors.
 One of the city's most unique tours, the CAF River Cruise takes visitors along the north and south shores of the lake in about an hour and a half.
-Guests will learn about more than 50 buildings and their significance to Chicago's architectural landscape as well as general history about Chicago and how it grew from a small back-country outpost to one of the world's most important crossroads.
+Guests will learn about more than 50 buildings and their significance to Chicago's architectural landscape as well as general city history and how it grew from a modest Midwestern outpost to one of the world's most important crossroads.
 You'll get the 411 on Chicago architecture and its history in 90 minutes. .Tours are available late April through mid-November.
 Be sure to purchase tickets in advance as they often sell out.
 Go to the southeast corner of the Michigan Avenue Bridge at Wacker Dr. and look for the blue awning marking the stairway entrance.